 - Secured approval of new transmission lines from the Tehachapi and Imperial Valley regions to bring new wind, solar, and geothermal power to coastal load centers.

-- Helped win Public Utilities Commission approval of the California Solar Initiative, a 10-year, $2.9 billion program that will bring down solar electricity costs for consumers and stimulate 3,000 megawatts of new solar capacity on the state’s rooftops by 2017.
+- Helped win Public Utilities Commission approval of the California Solar Initiative, a 10-year, $2.9 billion program that brought down solar electricity costs for consumers and stimulated 3,000 megawatts of new solar capacity on the state’s rooftops by 2017.

-- With the Environmental Defense Fund, published Clearing California’s Coal Shadow from the American West, which helped derail more than 20 coal-burning projects in the West.
+- With the Environmental Defense Fund, published Clearing California’s Coal Shadow from the American West, which helped derail more than 20 coal-burning projects in the Western states.

-- Helped the California Air Resources Board (CARB) develop and adopt its Low Carbon Fuel Standard (LCFS), the first regulation of its kind in the world and played a critical role in LCFS proceedings by focusing attention on more sustainable biofuels.
+- Helped the California Air Resources Board (CARB) develop and adopt its Low Carbon Fuel Standard (LCFS), the first regulation of its kind in the world.

-- Put forward strong advocacy in the Desert Renewable Energy Conservation Plan (DRECP), which will determine how much Southern California land will be available for solar and wind projects.
-CEERT coauthored a solar development plan that calls for the DRECP to include 260,000 acres for solar thermal projects in the West Mojave, which has the highest insolation in the U.S.
+- Put forward strong advocacy in the Desert Renewable Energy Conservation Plan (DRECP), a blueprint for how much Southern California land will be available for solar and wind projects.
+CEERT coauthored a solar development plan that called for the DRECP to include 260,000 acres for solar thermal projects in the West Mojave, which has the highest insolation in the U.S.